Constitution of Quebec

 The Parliament of Quebec has the power to modify certain parts of Quebec's provincial constitution, while certain other parts can only be modified by going through the process of amending the Constitution of Canada.

 Fundamental text

-Quebec has on several occasions discussed the possibility of gathering the scattered elements making up its constitution into a single text of law, but never went forward.
-During the 1969 National assizes of the Estates General of French Canada, the Quebec delegates adopted a resolution proposing that "Quebecers give themselves a written constitution."
+Quebec has on several occasions discussed the possibility of gathering the scattered elements making up its constitution into a single document, but this idea has never moved forward.
+For example, during the 1969 National assizes of the Estates General of French Canada, the Quebec delegates adopted a resolution proposing that "Quebecers give themselves a written constitution."
+More than five decades later, this is yet to happen.